 - Technical Information: includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.
 Information about your visit, including the full Uniform Resource Locators (URL) clickstream to, through and from our site (including date and time); and any phone number used to call our customer service number;

-- Profile Information: includes your username and password, purchases or orders made by you, your interests, preferences, feedback, survey responses and responses to competitions you may enter;
+- Profile Information: includes your username and password, purchases or orders made by you, your interests, preferences, feedback, comments, survey responses and responses to competitions you may enter;

-How we collect your personal data We collect personal data in a number of different ways and from a variety of sources.
+We collect personal data in a number of different ways and from a variety of sources.

 We will collect information directly from you when you: